gabe-ochoa/gabe.kitchen/content/holidays/Koji-turkey.md

 ### Glaze
 Melt butter and and aromatic bundle together.
 Whisk remaining 1 tablespoon blended shio koji until combined; set aside for the glaze.

+---
-### Cook
+## Cook

 Total cooking time: 2 hours

-Pre-heat oven to 475.
+<p>Pre-heat oven to 400.</p>

-Roast for 30 minutes.
-Brush skin with shio koji–butter glaze, lower oven to 300, and continue to roast for 25 minutes longer.
-Rotate sheet, glaze, and roast until breast registers 150 degrees F and thighs register 170 degrees F, 25 to 45 minutes.
+<p>Roast for 30 minutes.
+Brush skin with shio koji–butter glaze and continue to roast for 25 minutes longer.
+Rotate sheet, glaze, and roast for 25 to 45 minutes until breast registers 150 degrees F and thighs register 165 degrees F.</p>

-Removing pieces as they come to temperature transfer turkey to carving board, and let rest for 30 minutes, and carve.
+<p>Remove pieces as they come to temperature transfer turkey to carving board.</p>

+<p>Let rest for 30 minutes, and carve.</p>